PrismLauncher/prismlauncher.org/src/download/linux.md

 A [Nix derivation](https://github.com/PrismLauncher/PrismLauncher/blob/develop/nix/NIX.md) is available.

-Packages are available on `nixos-small-unstable`, `nixos-unstable`, and on `nixpkgs-unstable`.
-Packages will be available soon on `nix-22.05`.
+Packages are available for all current Nix distributions.

 </div>